JussiM01/BlockBoids/README.md

 the batch processing.
 Link to the project will be added here when it's ready.

 ## Sources
-General information about the Boids model is available in a [Wikipedia article](https://en.wikipedia.org/wiki/Boids).
+General information about the Boids model is available in the corresponding [Wikipedia article](https://en.wikipedia.org/wiki/Boids).
 More details about the original model can be found from its inventor's [Boids page](https://www.red3d.com/cwr/boids/).
 The idea for trying out the